Frequently Asked Questions

 What is External Attack Surface Management (EASM)?

 External Attack Surface Management (EASM) is the practice of identifying and addressing potential attack vectors in an organization’s public-facing IT infrastructure.
-It involves asset discovery, threat identification, and risk prioritization to help organizations manage and secure their external digital footprint.
-Learn more at this guide.
+It involves asset discovery, threat identification, and risk prioritization to reduce the risk of cyberattacks and improve compliance.
+Source

 What are the main challenges when implementing EASM?